Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: How to Realize DTC

 \section{How to Realize DTC}

 In this section, we elaborate on the requirements, architecture, and modules of DTC.
-Subsequently, we experimentally validate the feasibility of real-time environment sensing, reconstruction, and channel prediction based on the designed architecture.
+Next, we experimentally validate the feasibility of real-time environment sensing, reconstruction, and channel prediction with our designed architecture.